turingschool/front-end-curriculum/lessons/html-basics.md

 #### Semantic HTML

-Many tags serve the same purpose and won't change the functionality of your page, but taking advantage of _semantic tags_ will add meaning to your page structure.
-This has many benefits, including making your code easier to work with for other developers, future-you who is coming back to make an update to a page after time away from the code base, and it also makes your sight more effective for screen readers and search engines.
+Many tags serve a similar purpose and won't change the functionality of your page, but taking advantage of _semantic tags_ will add meaning to your page structure.
+This has many benefits, including making your code easier to work with for other developers, making life easier for future-you who is coming back to make an update to a page after time away from the code base, and making your site more effective for screen readers and search engines.

 Some commonly used examples of semantic tags include: